green-mesa/hyperbone-router/Readme.md

 # Hyperbone Router

+## This is no longer being maintained.

+It has been replaced by [HalogenJS](https://github.com/halogenjs/router)

 [![Build Status](https://travis-ci.org/green-mesa/hyperbone-router.png?branch=master)](https://travis-ci.org/green-mesa/hyperbone-router)

 Of all the parts of Hyperbone, this is probably the most peculiar and least necessary: Hyperbone is made of individual modules and just about any router will do in place of this.